Common Nighthawk (Chordeiles minor)

 Birds: Goat Suckers

-Native American Indians in the U.S. Southwest believe that certain hawks suckle the milk from goats at dusk to feed their young.
+Indigenous tribes in the American Southwest believe that certain hawks suckle the milk from goats at dusk to feed their young.
 Still other people believe that it is not a bird, but a four legged beast that is drinking the milk of goats and/or cows.
 (More on the myths of the nighttime chupacabra later.)

 The family of birds that thrive on this extraterrestrial liquid nourishment is called the nighthawk.
 The nighthawk is a mysterious species: active at dawn and dusk, it streaks across the sky, has white wing bands, screeches a call that can wake the dead, and captures flying insects in its wide, whiskered mouth.
 Sometimes the species is called Nightjars and Bugeaters because of their nighttime foraging ritual and diet of everything bug.

 Related to Whippoorwills and Poorwills, the Common Nighthawk is a regular summertime visitor to cities, grasslands, and forests.
 Their sharp call, sometimes referred to as an “electric peent,” is often the first sign of a nighthawk overhead.
 They fly at dusk in long, graceful loops, flashing their white-colored wing patches, as they chase insects.